spyder-ide/spyder/spyderlib/utils/inspector/tutorial.rst

 In the console window (lower right corner by default), you see by default a prompt with three greater than signs, i.e. ``>>>``.
-This shows that we are using the ``console`` -- basically a normal Python interpreter session (with some added functionality from Spyder).
+This shows that we are using the ``console`` -- basically a normal Python console session (with some added functionality from Spyder).

 Instead, we would like to use an *Interactive Python* console, short *IPython* from the `IPython project <http://www.ipython.org>`__.
 To do this, select